jcoliz/defender-endpoint-samples/hello-world/README.md

 This sample connects to the Defender for Endpoint APIs, then makes a couple basic requests

-* Gets recently connected devices
+* Gets recently reported machines
-* Gets top vulnerabilies
+* Gets most critical security recommendations

 ## Getting Started